rricharz/Tek4010/README.md

 Expect a bit of slow down from time to time.
-In my test version the PiDP11 software and the tek4010 software are using all 4 cores of the Raspberry Pi 3B+ running at 70% CPU usage!
+In my test version the PiDP11 software and the tek4010 software are using all 4 cores of the Raspberry Pi 3B+ running at 60% CPU usage!
 It's amazing how powerful the Raspberry Pi 3B+ is!

 You cannot use the tek4010 emulator running screens, as it is done in the standard setup of the PiDP using the console, because screens filters the output stream of simh and is therefore unsuitable for graphics terminals such as the tek4010 emulator.
-If you don't want to change the standard setup, use <ctrl>e to stop simh, and then "exit" to quit simh.
+If you don't want to change the standard setup, use control-e to stop simh, and then "exit" to quit simh.

-Because tek4010 insists on using rsh, you need to install rsh-server and rsh-client on the Raspberry Pi:
+Because tek4010 needs rsh, you need to install rsh-server and rsh-client on the Raspberry Pi:

 	sudo apt-get install rsh-server